davidka/portfolio/src/content/about/index.md

 I'm motivated by product success, not technology for technology's sake.

-Here's a few things I'm experienced with:
+Here are a few things I'm experienced with: